Climate Change and the Global Economy (PEC2259.01)

-The course has two requirements: [a] deep reading of the texts and related homework assignments, and [b] class participation based on the reading of assigned materials [You should not miss a class.
+The course has two requirements: [a] thorough reading of the assigned texts and completion of related homework assignments, and [b] active class participation based on the reading of assigned materials [You should not miss a class.
 Before coming to class, you must engage carefully with the assigned materials, and you must participate seriously in class discussions.]

 Learning Outcomes: